Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 - `lang_dir`: Lang directory for chain model
 - `model_dir`: Directory where pretrained chain model is stored

+### BN extractor

+This is a chain ASR model trained using 600 hours (train-clean-100 and train-other-500) of LibriSpeech.
+It produces 346 dimentional PPGs.
+This must include:

+- `ivec_extractor`: i-vector extractor trained during training the chain model.
+- `model_dir`: Directory where pretrained chain model is stored

 **NOTE**: These variables will be pre-configured if you have downloaded the 4 pre-trained models (`am_model.tar.gz`, `nsf_model.tar.gz`, `asr_ppg_model.tar.gz` and `asr_eval_model.tar.gz`) and extracted in the `exp` directory of your recipe.

 ### x-vector extractor

-This is a pretrained xvector model trained over VoxCeleb 1 & 2, it can easily downloaded using the following [link](http://kaldi-asr.org/models/7/0007_voxceleb_v2_1a.tar.gz).
+This is a pretrained xvector model trained over VoxCeleb 1 & 2 (pretrained model: ............).
 It should be extracted in the `exp` directory of this recipe.

 - `xvec_nnet_dir`: Directory where trained xvector network is stored
 - `pseudo_xvec_rand_level`: anonymized x-vectors will be produced at this level, e.g. `spk` or `utt`